top of page

 Dual Enrollment

-Dual enrollment is for high school sophomores, juniors and seniors to take a college level course at HEED and earn both high school and college credits.
+Dual enrollment is for high school sophomores, juniors and seniors to take a college level course at HEED and earn both high school and college credits from Palm Beach Atlantic.
+Freshman may also enroll in our South Eastern University courses.
 Students must have a current high school gpa with an overall B average.
 No additional testing is required.
 All classes will be held on HEED's NE Boca Raton campus on Mondays or Tuesdays.
-All classes are available to students in 11th and 12th grade.
-Some classes are also offered to students in 10th grade.

 HEED now works with both Palm Beach Atlantic University and Southeastern University to offer courses for our students.
 Both universities are part of the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) making their credits transferable to all colleges.
 All Professors are selected by HEED and are faculty members of PBA and SEU .
 Through Palm Beach Atlantic University, HEED students may now take 29 credits (an increase from 24).